 Mr. Coburn’s water expertise began during the first 10 years of his career with Environment Canada, where he held various technical and senior management roles.
 He published over 20 scientific research papers and journal articles related to water treatment and its impact on the environment.
 To honour his service and commitment to excellence during his tenure at Environment Canada, he was awarded the prestigious “Government of Canada Merit Award”.

-John is currently a Director of APTwater Inc and FilterBoxx Water and Environmental Corp.
+Mr. Coburn is currently a Director of APTwater, Inc., FilterBoxx Water & Environmental Corp., and Natural Systems Utilities, LLC.
 He is a member of the Sustainable Development Technology Canada Investment Committee, a $1 billion program that finances and supports the development and demonstration of clean technologies.
-John is the Sector Practice Lead, Water and Wastewater, for the Department of Foreign Affairs and International Trade’s (DFAIT) Cleantech Strategy, and is also a founding member of the National Angel Organization.
+Mr. Coburn is the Sector Practice Lead, Water and Wastewater, for the Department of Foreign Affairs and International Trade’s (DFAIT) Cleantech Strategy, and is also an advisor to the University of Waterloo’s Water Institute.

 Mr. Coburn holds a B.Sc. with Honours in Chemistry from the University of Waterloo, and a C.Dir.
 (Chartered Director) from the McMaster University DeGroote School of Business, Director’s College program.